OData/v3ProtocolDocument/OData.markdown

 To create a MLE, send a POST request to the MLE metadata's EntitySet.
 The request body MUST contain the representation of the data for the resource, not the representation for the metadata.

 The service MUST respond with the representation for the metadata.
-All MLE metadata entities include a property which contains the data URI for that resource.
+All MLE metadata entities include a property which contains the data URL for that resource.

 ##### 7.3.6.1.2.
 Reference a Media Resource Modeled as a MLE #####